How the church causes unnecessary hurt for divorced women

 • Financial pressure: Especially in socially conservative faith traditions (often due to high emphasis on motherhood and patriarchy), many women find themselves burdened with financial obligations that they weren’t prepared for.
 They may be forced to seek employment (for a less than livable wage) for the first time after years of raising children, she or they may find themselves stuck with legal fees or debt as a result of the divorce.

-• Shame: Because divorce has been preached against so loudly and publicly, even when a woman leaves a marriage due to adultery, addiction, or abuse, she experiences an overwhelming shame if divorces.
+• Shame: Because divorce has been preached against so loudly and publicly, even when a woman leaves a marriage due to adultery, addiction, or abuse, she experiences an overwhelming shame if divorced.
 Women fear that, like Sarah, they won’t be believed or that their experiences will be minimized, or they simply bear too much personal shame to discuss these topics with even the closest friends.

-• Blame: One client of mine told me that when she told people in her workplace about her their divorce, the response was, “I’m so very sorry.
+• Blame: One client of mine told me that when she told people in her workplace about her divorce, the response was, “I’m so very sorry.
 Can I help?”
 When she told people at her church, the response was, “What happened?”
 (Read: “I need to personally determine, with less than adequate information, who was at fault in the divorce.”)
 Those of us in religious systems know that often the woman is made disproportionately responsible for the demise of a marriage.
 There’s some type of need for many inside conservative religious settings to assign blame or fault at a time when what’s really needed most is support, aid, and comfort.
 Many women just don’t want to face the blame game.

 • Expectation of God’s punishment: One of my very best friends went through a divorce from an abusive man.
 She had been high profile in her very large church.
 About a year later she ran into a woman from the church at a coffee shop.
 The woman approached my friend with a “oh you pitiful thing” sort of expression and said, “How are you doing, Ruth?”
 It was clear that the expected answer would be, “Oh, I’m hanging in there – not doing very well”.
 But Ruth said, “Great!
 Life is going well!”
 The woman walked away stunned.
 It was clearly against “the rules” for Ruth to be doing well after a divorce.
 She should be suffering due to her “sin”.